jmoenig/Snap/docs/Syntax.md

 ### Variadic slots

-Input slots that can be expanded to hold multiple values can often also be replaced for reporters which answer a list of values by dropping the reporter onto their arrow head icons.
+Input slots that can be expanded to hold multiple values can often also be replaced with reporters which answer a list of values by dropping the reporter onto their arrow head icons.
 This "input list:" usage can be expressed by a single colon token followed by the reporter input:

 ```lisp
 (+ : (range 1 10))